 Rule 144A under the Securities Act (not to be confused with Rule 144 under the Securities Act) provides a non-exclusive safe harbor from the registration requirements of the Securities Act for certain reoffers and resales of securities to certain large institutional investors known as "qualified institutional buyers" ("QIBs") by persons other than the issuer of the securities.
-QIBs are defined by Rule 144A(a)(1) under the Securities Act to include insurance companies, investment companies, business development companies, small business investment companies, rural business investment companies, employee benefit plans, certain trust funds. investment advisers and other corporate entities and institututional accredited investors (as defined in Rule 501(a) under the Securities Act) that own and invest, on a discretionary basis, at least \$100 million in securities of issuers that are not affiliated with the entity.
+QIBs are defined by Rule 144A(a)(1) under the Securities Act to include insurance companies, investment companies, business development companies, small business investment companies, rural business investment companies, employee benefit plans, certain trust funds, investors (as defined in Rule 501(a) under the Securities Act) that own and invest, on a discretionary basis, at least \$100 million in securities of issuers that are not affiliated with the entity.
 QIBs must be institutions and cannot be individuals, no matter how wealthy.
 Reoffers and resales pursuant to Rule 144A under the Securities Act may employ general solicitation and general advertising.
-Compliance with Rule 144A under the Securities Act results in the seller's reoffer and resale of securities being deemed not to be a distribution and, therefore, deeming such seller not to be an underwriter of those securities within the meaning of Section 2(a)(11) and Section 4(a)(1) of the Securities Act.
+Compliance with Rule 144A under the Securities Act may not to be a distribution and, therefore, deeming such seller not to be an underwriter of those securities within the meaning of Section 2(a)(11) and Section 4(a)(1) of the Securities Act.
 See Appendix B: Timeline and Responsibility Charts for a timeline of a conventional debt offering conducted pursuant to Rule 144A under the Securities Act.